Clark Chapin

-Clark Chapin is a Republican member of the Connecticut Senate, representing the 30th District since 2013.
-Chapin is the State Senator for the 30th Senate District since 2013, representing Litchfield County in the Connecticut Senate, including the towns of Brookfield, Canaan, Cornwall, Goshen, Kent, Litchfield, Morris, New Milford, North Canaan, Salisbury, Sharon, Torrington (part), Warren, and Winchester.
+Clark Chapin is an American politician from Connecticut.
+A Republican, Chapin was a member of the Connecticut House of Representatives from 2001 to 2013, representing the 67th district, and a member of the State Senate from 2013 to 2017, representing the 30th district.

 Chapin earned his B.S. in animal science and technology from the University of Rhode Island and recently earned his M.S. in community development from Iowa State University.